mraza007/knowledge-book/_posts/2020-06-16-aws-sa-notes.md

 - **Regional Edge Cache**: Also part of the CloudFront network.These are larger caches that sit between `AWS` services and Edge Locations.
 - **Global Network**: Highly Available, low latency private global network interconnecting every data center, AZ and AWS region.

+## VPC (Virtual Private Cloud)
+- Its an isolated section of AWS where you can launch your own resources.
+- Within VPC you can create your own networks with your own `IP` ranges.
+- A VPC sits within a region and you create an VPC within that region and then you create subnets within that regions that sits within AZs.
+The subnets can public or private and then we launch resources within those subnets.
+_You can have 5 VPCs within the region by default._
+- A VPC Router is used to communicate within subnets and availablity zones and it has a route table that we can configure and it has an IP address range.
+Basically every VPC has a `CIDR`(Classless Inter-Domain Routing) block.
+- You define the IP range for your VPC.
+- You can also attach internet gateway to your VPC that sends requests to the outside internet and for that we need `igw-id` and `IP-ADDR` as destination.
+- Internet Gateways allows you to make requests to the public internet and for that we have to add the entry to the route table.
+- Each VPC has its own `CIDR` block.

+## EC2 (`Elastic Compute Cloud`)
+- Its an elastic service that allows you to launch compute resources on the AWS cloud.
+In AWS context we call EC2 instances but you can think of them as virual machines.
+- Each instance has an operating system,storage and virtual hard drive.
+- When launching instances you can choose from `AWS MarketPlace` and `Community AMIs`.
+- You can connect to EC2 instances using `ssh`.

+### Security Groups.
+- These are firewalls that are applied at the instance level.
+- They monitor traffic going in and out of EC2 instances.
+- You can have multiple instances in a security group and you can have multipe security groups applied to the instances.